Zionviller/wyrd-kingdom/README.md

 # Wyrd Kingdom

 ## Description
 Wyrd kingdom is a turn based RPG where the player assumes the life of a witch living their life in a magical forest.
-Currently, no detailed plans for the direction of the game, but it is Roguelike-like-like-like... inspired.
+Currently, no detailed plans for the direction of the game, but it is Roguelike-like-like-like... inspired and may have a Kingdom-like game loop.

 ### Controls
-- Press 'R' to Generate and Regenerate a new world map.
+- Press 'R' to to cast World Regeneration spell.
 (Apples will survive the apocalypse..)
 - Control Player with 'WASD'
-- Eat apples with 'E'
+- Pickup apples with 'E'
+- Check inventory eith 'I'

 ## Changelog
+### [0.0.4] - 2020-01-21
+- Created Inventory component
+- Items added to inventory on pickup

 ### [0.0.3] - 2020-01-21
-- Added Item Class
+- Created Item component
 - Added simple item spawning
 - Added eating apples
 - Moved some of the game initialization to Game Manager